LHNCBC/lforms/form_definition.md

         * attachment - a control to upload and download attachment files.
     * answerConstraint - Codes that describe the types of constraints possible on a question item that has a list of permitted answers.
 Supported codes are:
-        * optionsOnly - only vlaues listed in answers are permitted
+        * optionsOnly - only values listed in answers are permitted
         * optionsOrString - in addition to the values listed in answers, free text strings are permitted.
     * units - For numeric answer fields, this is an optional list for the units